-The use of the synthetic soccer pitch and operation of the associated relocated lighting will have a positive socio-economic impact to Majors Bay Reserve Park and the surrounding area of Concord.
+The use of the half sized synthetic soccer pitch and the new amenities building, and operation of the associated new lighting will have a positive socio-economic impact to Majors Bay Reserve Park and the surrounding area of Concord.
 The proposal will contribute to the ongoing and increased use and management of the site, and will provide a safe upgraded facility into the future, with minimal environmental impacts in accordance with the objectives of the Majors Bay and Arthur Walker Reserve Plan of Management and the Canada Bay Local Planning Strategy 2010 - 2031 (June 2010).

-The provision of the upgraded playing field will provide an overall positive contribution to the community, by way of the increased usage and patronage to Majors Bay Reserve, a key place of public recreation within the area.
+The provision of the additional half sized synthetic playing field and a new amenities building will provide an overall positive contribution to the community, by way of the increased usage and patronage to Majors Bay Reserve, a key place of public recreation within the area.